wenbo5565/wenbo5565.github.io/_pages/about.md

 ## Learning <a id="learning"></a>

 ### Formal Education
-- Ph.D.
-TBD
+- Ph.D. (in progress) Operations Research/Decision Sciences at George Washington University School of Businesses
-- Ph.D.
-(Dropout) Operations Research, Data Sciences and Operations Department at Marshall School of Business, University of Southern California (USC)
+- Ph.D. (attended for one semester) Operations Research, Data Sciences and Operations Department at Marshall School of Business, University of Southern California (USC)
   - Withdrew after completing the first semester to return to D.C. for family reasons
 - M.S.
 Data Science - Operations Research, George Washington University
 - M.S.
 Statistics, Rutgers University - New Brunswick